cobbm/HTMLExtractor/README.md

 This node.js library uses [jsdom](https://github.com/jsdom/jsdom) to parse HTML documents.

 ## How to use this library
-Import the library, create a 'schema' object describing how to process the HTML and call ``extract()``.
+Import the library, create a 'schema' object describing how to process the HTML and call ``extract(html, schema)``.

-Schema object takes the following form:
+Schema objects take the following form:
 ```js
 {
   // Specify a CSS selector: